Ecclesiastical Province of Canada

 The Ecclesiastical Province of Canada, founded in 1860, forms one of four ecclesiastical provinces in the Anglican Church of Canada (ACC).
 Despite modern use of the name Canada, the ecclesiastical province covers only the former territory of Lower Canada (i.e., southern and eastern Quebec), the Maritimes, and Newfoundland and Labrador.
 It once also included Upper Canada (Ontario), which was split off as the Ecclesiastical Province of Ontario in 1911.
-The province comprises seven dioceses: